TAPANANSHUTRIPATHY/CrimeNetra/README.md

 **Tapananshu Tripathy**
 B.Tech CSE @ KIIT University
-Intern @ CipherByte Technologies [GitHub](https://github.com/Tapananshu-Tripathy) | [LinkedIn](https://linkedin.com)
+Intern @ National Institute of Technology, Rourkela [GitHub](https://github.com/Tapananshu-Tripathy) | [LinkedIn](https://linkedin.com)

 ---

 ## 📄 License

 This project is licensed under the **MIT License**.

-You are free to use, modify, and share.
+> ⚠️ **Unauthorized copying, publishing, or distributing of this code or design is strictly prohibited.**
+> All rights reserved © 2024 Tapananshu Tripathy.
+Please seek permission for reuse.

 ---